DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Metholodogy

 The remaining question is the choice of the mapping function $\psi(\cdot)$.
 Given the high-dimensional nature of $\mathcal{X}$, we propose a deep learning model to approximate the functional mapping $\psi(\cdot)$ and delineate the complex relationships between the exogenous image streams $\mathcal{X}=\{\mathbf{X}_t\}_{t=1}^T$ and the advection vectors $\boldsymbol{\Theta}$.
 In that regard, the embedded deep learning model acts as a ``physics extractor,'' by learning the advection dynamics of local wind fields from the wealth of exogenous information available to the forecaster.
 The proposed deep learning architecture in this work fuses AlexNet (a deep CNN-based model) \citep{krizhevsky2012imagenet} with a custom transformer architecture to fully process the spatial and temporal information in $\mathcal{X}$.
 Transformer models have shown tremendous promise in computer vision applications \citep{vaswani2023attention} and hence, are well-suited to process the stream of high-dimensional weather maps.

-Figure \ref{fig-dl-model} provides a high-level illustration DeepMIDE's workflow, comprising two phases: an offline training stage ($t \in \{1, \hdots, \tau\}$) and an online training and forecasting stage ($t \in \{\tau+1, \hdots, T+h\}$).
-In the offline stage, the exogenous weather images $\{\mathbf{X}_t\}_{t=1}^\tau$ are processed through a sequence of deep CNNs to transform the high-dimensional image data into a condensed vector representation $\{\boldsymbol{\lambda}_t\}_{t=1}^{\tau}$.
+Figure \ref{fig-dl-model} provides a high-level illustration {of} DeepMIDE's workflow, comprising two phases: an offline training stage ($t \in \{1, \hdots, \tau\}$) and an online training and forecasting stage ($t \in \{\tau+1, \hdots, T+h\}$), {where $\tau$ is the number of timestamps in the offline training data, $T$ is the number of timestamps in the {offline and online} training data, and $h > 0$ is the forecast horizon.} In the offline stage, the exogenous weather images $\{\mathbf{X}_t\}_{t=1}^\tau$ are processed through a sequence of deep CNNs to transform the high-dimensional image data into a condensed vector representation $\{\boldsymbol{\lambda}_t\}_{t=1}^{\tau}$.
 Subsequently, this sequence of vectors $\{\boldsymbol{\lambda}_t\}_{t=1}^\tau$, representing the compressed spatial features, is fed into a transformer model, which models the temporal and vertical dynamics across the spatial features, ultimately outputting the parameters $\boldsymbol{\Theta}$ that govern the advection dynamics for each corresponding time step.
 The CNN architecture used is shown to the right of Figure \ref{fig-dl-model}, whereas the transformer model architecture, along with more details about the deep learning model, are deferred to the supplementary material document appended to this manuscript.

-We denote by $\boldsymbol{\Phi}$ the entire set of deep learning parameters (of both the deep CNNs and the transformer), whereas the remaining statistical parameters of the IDE model are denoted by $\boldsymbol{\Omega}=\{\ell_{\mathbbm{1}_{p=q}}, \sigma_{\epsilon}$, $\sigma_{\eta}$, $\ell_{\epsilon}$, $\ell_{\eta}\}$.
-Given $\mathcal{Z} = \{\mathbf{Z}_t\}$ $\forall t$, $\boldsymbol{\Phi}$, and $\boldsymbol{\Omega}$, the likelihood of DeepMIDE can be compactly expressed in closed-form as in (\ref{eq:likelihood}).
+We denote by $\boldsymbol{\Phi}$ the entire set of deep learning parameters (of both the deep CNNs and the transformer), whereas the remaining statistical parameters of the IDE model are denoted by $\boldsymbol{\Omega}=\{\ell_{\mathbbm{1}_{p=q}}, \sigma_{\epsilon}$, $\sigma_{\eta}$, {$\sigma_k$,} $\ell_{\epsilon}$, $\ell_{\eta}\}$.
+Given $\mathcal{Z} = \{{\mathbf{Z}}_t\}$ $\forall t$, $\boldsymbol{\Phi}$, and $\boldsymbol{\Omega}$, the likelihood of DeepMIDE can be compactly expressed in closed-form as in (\ref{eq:likelihood}). {